 The labels of all fluoroquinolones now highlight the drug’s possible mental health side effects.
 These side effects may include:

 - memory loss

-Mixing alcohol with fluoroquinolone antibiotics may increase these mental health side effects.
+Mixing alcohol with fluoroquinolone antibiotics such as ciprofloxacin may increase these mental health side effects.

 In rare cases, people may experience seizures with fluoroquinolone treatment.
 People with a history of seizures are most at risk.